 NOTE: For incoming Professional Pilot students who come to UCM holding an FAA Private Pilot Certificate, an evaluation test, comprised of an oral and flight examination will be scheduled with the Chief Flight Instructor.
 The result of this evaluation will determine what flight lab and courses the student will be enrolled in for the first semester.
 The results of the evaluation flight may require remedial flight training or recommended courses that will need to be completed before progressing in the Professional Pilot plan of study.

 All FAA certificated pilots, with limited exceptions, are required to undergo periodic medical examinations and hold an FAA issued Medical Certificate of the appropriate class.
 The UCM Department of Aviation requires all students in the Professional Pilot degree program to hold the Second Class Medical Certificate.
-For questions related to FAA medical certification contact the Chair of the School of Aviation and/or refer to the FAA website at www.faa.gov.
+For questions related to FAA medical certification contact the Chair of the Department of Aviation and/or refer to the FAA website at www.faa.gov.

 Although UCM Aviation works diligently to keep costs as low as possible while delivering the highest levels of quality and safety, flight training is still an expensive undertaking.
 It is important that students planning to major in Professional Pilot understand that financial planning is vital to successfully completing this degree.
 A delay in flight training progress due to a lack of funds is frustrating and, in the end, even more expensive due to the need for refresher training.